Rizal Monument

-The Rizal Monument (original title: Motto Stella; Latin: "guiding star") is a memorial in Rizal Park in Manila, Philippines built to commemorate the executed Filipino nationalist, José Rizal.
-The monument consists of a standing bronze sculpture of Rizal, with an obelisk, set on a stone base within which his remains are interred, holding his 2 famous novels "El Filibusterismo" and "Noli Me Tangere".
-A plaque on the pedestal's front reads: "To the memory of José Rizal, patriot and martyr, executed on Bagumbayan Field December 30 1896.
+The Rizal Monument (Bantayog ni José Rizal; originally known as Motto Stella, Latin for "guiding star") is a memorial in Rizal Park, Manila, Philippines, built to commemorate the executed Filipino nationalist José Rizal.
+The monument consists of a standing bronze sculpture of Rizal before an obelisk, set on a stone base in which his remains are interred.
+The statue depicts Rizal holding copies of his two novels, Noli Me Tángere and El filibusterismo.
+A plaque on the front of the pedestal reads: "To the memory of José Rizal, patriot and martyr, executed on Bagumbayan Field December 30, 1896.
 This monument is dedicated by the people of the Philippine Islands."

-The perimeter of the monument is guarded continuously by the Philippine Marine Corps’ Marine Security and Escort Group, the changing of the guard having become a daily ritual.
+The monument is continuously guarded by the Philippine Marine Corps' Marine Security and Escort Group, and the changing of the guard has become a daily ceremony.
 About 100 m north-northwest of the monument is the exact location where Rizal was executed, marked by life-size dioramas depicting his final moments.
-The landmark is the most recognizable monument in Luneta.
-The Rizal Monument holds significant national heritage for Filipinos, commemorating the heroic acts of Jose Rizal for his country.
+The monument is the most recognizable landmark in Luneta and is regarded as one of the country's most important national monuments.

-A near-exact replica of the Rizal Monument can be found in Madrid, Spain at the junction of Avenida de Las Islas Filipinas and Calle Santander.
+A near-exact replica of the monument stands in Madrid, Spain, at the junction of Avenida de las Islas Filipinas and Calle Santander.